• Skip to primary navigation

 Their exact origins are unknown; however, they are thought to have made their way around the world from Spain.

-The Andalusian, made its way to England in the mid-nineteenth century by Leonard Barber, making its debut at the Baker Street Exhibition in London in 1853.
+The Andalusian was introduced to England in the mid-nineteenth century by Leonard Barber, making its debut at the Baker Street Exhibition in London in 1853.

 The originals were lighter in color than what we have today.
-It was the English who undertook the task of making them brighter and gave them a better hue.
+The English undertook the task of making them brighter and giving them a more striking hue.

 They arrived in the United States sometime between 1850 and 1855; no one knows with complete accuracy when they first arrived.
 American breeders worked to improve the breed’s overall appearance.

-The Andalusian was initially rejected by the Poultry Club of Great Britain, but a few years later it was allowed.
+The Poultry Club of Great Britain initially rejected the Andalusian, but a few years later it was allowed.
 It is a rare, soft feather breed that is light in weight.

-In 1874, the breed was accepted to the American Poultry Association, where it is known as a Mediterranean breed.
+In 1874, the breed was accepted into the American Poultry Association, where it is known as a Mediterranean breed.

-In the 1880s, the Bantam variety was created.
-Soon after, it was accepted to the American Bantam Association.
-The ABA classifies the Andalusian as a single comb, clean leg chicken.
+The Bantam variety was created in the 1880s.
+Soon after, it was accepted by the American Bantam Association.
+The ABA classifies the Andalusian as a single-comb, clean-leg chicken.

-The standard deviation (blue) is noteworthy, as it is the only recognized color.
-Because of genetics, the blue could not exist without the black, splash, and white members of the breed but they are not recognized.
+The standard deviation (the Andalusian Blue Chicken) is noteworthy, as it is the only recognized color.
+Because of genetics, the blue could not exist without the black, splash, and white members of the breed, but they are not recognized.
 Pretty weird, huh?

 Photo Credit Murray McMurray Hatchery